Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

 The slotwise composition operation of a Markov polycategory is this KSC operation.
 The identity morphisms are the identity Markov kernels. \end{definition}

-\begin{corollary}[KSC gives an ordered polycategory of Markov kernels] Let $\PC$ be a Markov polycategory in the sense of Definition~\ref{def:markov_polycategory}.
+\begin{corollary}[KSC gives an ordered polycategory of Markov kernels] Let $\PC$ be a Markov polycategory (Definition~\ref{def:markov_polycategory}).
 Then $\PC$, equipped with KSC and identity kernels, satisfies the unit, associativity, and interchange axioms of an ordered polycategory. \end{corollary}

 \begin{proof} The unit laws are Corollary~\ref{cor:ksc_unitality}.
 The associativity and interchange laws are Corollary~\ref{cor:ksc_associativity_interchange}.
 Closure under KSC is part of Definition~\ref{def:markov_polycategory}.
-Hence the Markov polycategory satisfies the ordered polycategory axioms with KSC as slotwise composition. \end{proof}
+Hence, the Markov polycategory satisfies the ordered polycategory axioms with KSC as slotwise composition. \end{proof}